Deas History, Family Crest & Coats of Arms

 The surname Deas was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they were descended from the Gaelic MacDhai, son of David.
 From the 13th century onward the name was anglicized MacDavid, Davidson, Deasson and Deas.
 The branches using Deas and Deasson settled in Angus and in Banffshire at the end of the fifteenth century.

-Important Dates for the Deas family
+Early History of the Deas family

 This web page shows only a small excerpt of our Deas research.
 Another 72 words (5 lines of text) covering the years 1611, 1627, 1638, 1677, 1683, and 1804 are included under the topic Early Deas History in all our PDF Extended History products and printed products wherever possible.